Jimmy Lawrence

 James Lawrence (16 February 1879 – 21 November 1934) was a Scottish football player and manager.
 A goalkeeper, he played for Newcastle United between 1904 and 1922.

 Career

 Playing career

 Born in Partick, Lawrence's first club was Partick Athletic, from where he moved to Glasgow Perthshire.
 Although still connected to Glasgow Perthshire, he played three matches in 1904 for Edinburgh side Hibernian when their regular custodian Harry Rennie was unavailable.
 He played with Newcastle for eighteen years after joining the Tyneside club in 1904 and still holds the record for making the most appearances for them - 432 league appearances, 496 matches in total.

 With Newcastle he won the English Championship in 1905, 1907 and 1909, and the FA Cup in 1910, also playing on the losing side in the finals of 1905, 1906, 1908 and 1911.

-In 1911 he also represented the Scottish national team on one occasion, a 1–1 draw with England at Goodison Park in Liverpool in the British Home Championship.
+In 1911, he also represented the Scotland national team on one occasion, a 1–1 draw with England at Goodison Park in Liverpool in the British Home Championship.